ham2k/polo.ham2k.com/content/en/docs/polo-features/tips-and-tricks.md

 ## Smart Slash

 Most phone and tablet keyboards make it hard to enter a slash (`/`) character, which is often needed when logging callsigns like `WV3H/VE` or `VK1AO/P`.
 A period (`.`) can be used instead and PoLo will convert it to a slash.

+## Bearing and distance

+Entering your qrz.com credentials in Settings > Accounts > QRZ will enable PoLo to provide details of contacts you make.
+If you have a qrz.com subscription it will also provide bearing and distance information to your contact.